bondappetit/website/src/assets/md/BondAppetit_whitepaper.md

 After issuance, the tokens are distributed to wallets or smart contracts.
 To ensure the moratorium on sale, the following restrictions will be set for the founders' wallets **strictly during the moratorium period**:

 1. The minimum balance of BAG tokens on the wallet (is equal to the initial investment amount);
-2. No possibility to transfer of BAG tokens from the founders’ wallets.
+2. No possibility to transfer BAG tokens from the founders’ wallets.

-Such a mechanism allows the founders to participate in voting, while ensuring the fulfillment of moratorium on sale.
+Such a mechanism allows the founders to participate in voting, while ensuring the fulfilment the moratorium on New sales.

 We understand that the availability of a higher number of governance tokens on the market might cause a significant drop in value, therefore all tokens distributed to the team at the project launch are locked in the protocol for 4 years according to the vesting schedule below: